-All data subjects have the right to access the information Isabella Crowdy holds about them, except where specific exemptions apply to a legal professional.
-Isabella Crowdy will also take reasonable steps ensure that this information is kept up to date.
+All Data Subjects have the right to access the information Pascal Bates holds about them, except where specific exemptions apply.
+Pascal Bates will also take reasonable steps ensure that this information is kept up to date.

-In addition, Isabella Crowdy will ensure that:
+In addition, Pascal Bates will, himself and through Chambers' staff, ensure that:

-- Everyone processing personal information understands that they are contractually responsible for following good data protection practice - Everyone processing personal information is appropriately trained to do so - Everyone processing personal information is appropriately supervised - Anybody interested in making enquiries about handling personal information knows what to do - Enquiries about handling personal information are dealt with promptly and courteously - The manner in which personal information is handled is explained clearly - There will be a regular review and audit of the ways personal information is held, managed and used
+- Everyone processing personal information understands that they are required to follow good data protection practice - Everyone processing personal information is appropriately trained to do so - Everyone processing personal information is appropriately supervised - Anybody interested in making enquiries about handling personal information knows what to do - Enquiries about handling personal information are dealt with promptly and courteously - The manner in which personal information is handled is explained clearly

-- There will be a regular assessment and evaluation of the methods and performance in relation to handling personal information - All Chambers staff are aware that a breach of the rules and procedures identified in this Policy may lead to disciplinary action being taken against them
+- There will be a regular review and audit of the ways personal information is held, managed and used - There will be a regular assessment and evaluation of the methods and performance in relation to handling personal information - All Chambers' staff are aware that a breach of the rules and procedures identified in this Policy may lead to disciplinary action being taken against them